boris-korotkov/Portfolio-updated/README.md

 5. #### Multi-Label classification using Text Analytics and Azure Machine Learning (In progress) The Multi-Label classification problem was solved using Natural Language Processing technique and Neural Network.
-The model was developed using Azure Python SDK and deployed as a WebService with the REST API.
+The model was developed in Azure Machine Learning environment using Python SDK and deployed as a WebService with the REST API.
 The further details and code will be added later.

    `Toolset: Azure Machine Learning, Azure Python SDK, SKLearn, NLTK, Keras`